 This was how huskies lived for thousands of years and as a result, have a huge capacity for companionship.

-Huskies are also true work dogs that constantly look to their leaders for guidance.
+Huskies are true work dogs that constantly look to their leaders for guidance.
 Although domestication happened a while back, these behaviors are still deeply ingrained and show themselves easily.

 When your husky follows you around, it really could be that he’s just sticking by his leader’s side.